gohugoio/hugo/content/themes/installing-and-using-themes.md

 Hugo currently doesn’t ship with a “default” theme.
 This decision is intentional.
 We leave it up to you to decide which theme best suits your Hugo project.
 {{% /note %}}

+## Assumptions

+1. You have already [installed Hugo on your development machine][install].
+2. You have git installed on your machine and you are familiar with basic git usage.

 ## Installing Themes

-The community-contributed themes featured at [themes.gohugo.io](//themes.gohugo.io/), are hosted in a [centralized GitHub repository][themesrepo].
+The community-contributed themes featured on [themes.gohugo.io](//themes.gohugo.io/) are hosted in a [centralized GitHub repository][themesrepo].
 The Hugo Themes Repo at <https://github.com/spf13/hugoThemes> is really a meta repository that contains pointers to a set of contributed themes.

 {{% warning "Get `git` First" %}}
 Without [Git](https://git-scm.com/) installed on your computer, none of the following theme instructions will work.
 Git tutorials are beyond the scope of the Hugo docs, but [GitHub](https://try.github.io/) and [codecademy](https://www.codecademy.com/learn/learn-git) offer free, interactive courses for beginners.